Understanding Hot Water Delivery

 To estimate your wait time, consider:

-- Pipe length: Measure the distance from hot water system to shower (including vertical runs)
+- Pipe length: Measure the distance from your hot water system to the shower (including vertical runs through walls and ceilings)

-- Flow rate: Typical shower flow is 7-10 liters per minute Example: A 15-meter run of 15mm pipe holds about 3 liters of water.
-At 9L/min flow, it takes about 20 seconds to reach the shower - plus the time for hot water to travel from the tank.
+Example: A 15-metre run of 15mm pipe holds about 3 litres of water.
+At 9L/min flow, it takes about 20 seconds to flush the cold water, plus the time for hot water to travel from the tank.
+In practice, most Sydney homes experience 20-60 seconds of wait time depending on the distance.

 Professional Hot Water Solutions